madison-college-rails/git-workshop-spring-2014/basics.md

 git pull origin master

 # You can see everyone's commits in the log.
+# Note that commits are identified by a hash.
+# The hash is a SHA-1 hash based on the contents,
+# author, date and parent of the commit.
 git log

 # Check the commit history graph (with the alias you defined earlier).